zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/33-exceptions.md

 ```

 When an exception is raised, no further statements in the current block of code are executed.
 Unless the exception is _handled_ (described below), the interpreter will return directly to the interactive read-eval-print loop, or terminate entirely if Python was started with a file argument.
 In addition, the interpreter will print a _stack backtrace_, which is a structured block of text that describes the nested set of active function calls in the branch of execution in which the exception was raised.
-In the example above, the file name <stdin> indicates that the exception was raised by the user in an interactive session, rather than from code in a file.
+In the example above, the file name &lt;stdin&gt; indicates that the exception was raised by the user in an interactive session, rather than from code in a file.

 **Handling exceptions.** An exception can be handled by an enclosing try statement.
 A try statement consists of multiple clauses; the first begins with try and the rest begin with except: